jeroenhendricksen/AlexaExamples/README.md

 ## Contents

-`helloworld/` --> A Hello World sample, with automated (production) deployment using maven `MyReceptionistSkill` --> A receptionist skill, created as a sample for the presentation
+- `helloworld/` --> A Hello World sample for a very basic skill.
+Also includes a script for automated deployment using maven
+- `MyReceptionistSkill/` --> A receptionist skill, created as a sample for the presentation

 ## Credits